FDio/csit/resources/job_specs/report_iterative/3n-alt/vpp-ndrpdr-00.md

 1c AND 1518b AND ndrpdr AND cx6dx AND drv_mlx5_core AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
 2c AND 1518b AND ndrpdr AND cx6dx AND drv_mlx5_core AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
 4c AND 1518b AND ndrpdr AND cx6dx AND drv_mlx5_core AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+### intel-xl710
+#### dpdk-vfio-pci
+##### ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 1c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 1c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 1c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 1c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 1c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 1c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 1c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 1c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 1c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+##### ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 1c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 1c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 1c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+##### ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 1c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 1c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 1c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec4tnlsw-ip4base-policy-aes256gcm
+##### ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 1c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 1c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 1c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-aes256gcm
+##### ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 1c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 1c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 1c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec10000tnlsw-ip4base-policy-flow-cache-aes256gcm
+##### ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 3c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 3c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 3c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 3c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 3c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 3c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 3c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 3c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 3c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+##### ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 2c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 3c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 4c AND 64b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 3c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 2c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 3c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+# 4c AND imix AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+##### ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+# 1c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+# 2c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+# 4c AND 1518b AND ndrpdr AND xl710 AND dpdk-vfio-pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
 ## ./ip4
 ### mellanox-cx6dx
 #### mlx5-core